 Prague is a popular weekend destination for travelers from all over Europe, so majority of its visitors spend only 3-4 days exploring the Czech capital.
 If your schedule doesn’t allow you to linger for longer here are a few itinerary suggestions to help you make the most of your time in Prague.

 - 3 Days in Prague: Suggested Itineraries by Viator

 - How to Spend 4 Days in Prague by Nomadic Matt

 If there is one thing my visits to Prague have taught me is that it’s a city I’ll never get tired of and I can’t wait for an opportunity to return to those charming cobblestone streets again.

-We can’t stress enough the importance of travel insurance, especially in a country like Czech Republic.
-Whether you plan to explore the cities or visiting the famous galleries and museums, being protected on your travels is an irreplaceable peace of mind.
+We can’t stress enough the importance of travel insurance, especially in a country like the Czech Republic.
+Whether you plan to explore the cities or the famous galleries and musesums being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.